STEP 1 - DOWNLOAD THE SVG CUT FILE

 If you aren't familiar with uploading SVG files into Design Space, take a look at my quick and easy tutorial here.
 Using your smartphone?
 Click here for my step-by-step guide on uploading SVG files with the Cricut App.

 STEP 3 - UNGROUP CARD LAYERS

 The file will upload into Cricut Design Space grouped together.
 You will want to hit the UNGROUP button to separate the layers.

 STEP 4 - CONVERT FOLD LINES TO SCORE LINES

 Scroll down the list in the LAYERS panel and find the envelope.
-Click the fold line.
-Change the fold lines to score lines by changing the OPERATION from BASIC CUT to SCORE.
+Click the fold line and change the fold lines to score lines by changing the OPERATION from BASIC CUT to SCORE.

-Attach the score line and the envelope by highlighting the GROUP and selecting the ATTACH option in lower right hand corner.
+Attach the score line and the envelope by highlighting the GROUP the envelope is under and selecting the ATTACH option in lower right hand corner.

-Attach the text and the base layer by highlighting the GROUP and selecting the ATTACH option in lower right hand corner.
+Change the pen color if you wish.
+Attach the text and the trophy cutout by highlighting the GROUP and selecting the ATTACH option in lower right hand corner.